MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

       if(accounts?.[0]) {
         setSelectedWalletRdns(wallet.info.rdns)
         setSelectedAccountByWalletRdns((currentAccounts) => ({
  ...currentAccounts,
           [wallet.info.rdns]: accounts[0],
  }))

         localStorage.setItem('selectedWalletRdns', wallet.info.rdns)
         localStorage.setItem('selectedAccountByWalletRdns', JSON.stringify({
  ...selectedAccountByWalletRdns,
           [wallet.info.rdns]: accounts[0],
  }))
  }
  } catch (error) {
       console.error('Failed to connect to provider:', error)
       const walletError: WalletError = error as WalletError setError(`Code: ${walletError.code} \nError Message: ${walletError.message}`)
  }
  }, [wallets, selectedAccountByWalletRdns])
 ```

-This function is responsible for connecting a wallet and updating the component's state accordingly.
-The parameter `walletRdns` is the Reverse Domain Name System identifier of the wallet to connect to.
+This function connects a wallet and updates the component's state accordingly.
+The parameter `walletRdns` is the wallet's Reverse Domain Name System identifier for connecting.

-Inside the function, an asynchronous operation is performed to request accounts from the wallet provider using the Ethereum JSON-RPC method `eth_requestAccounts`.
+Inside the function, an asynchronous operation requests accounts from the wallet provider using the Ethereum JSON-RPC method `eth_requestAccounts`.

 **State Update:** If the operation is successful (`accounts?.[0]` evaluates to `true`), the selected wallet `rdns` and the corresponding account are updated in the component's state.